vannoel/material_fe_trainging_chart/README.md

-# material_fe_trainging_chart
+# Material of front-end training for chart

-A material of front-end training for realizing the concept of chart related library.
+This is a material of front-end training for realizing the concept of chart related library.